 The total cost doesn't match

-There are several inherent differences in Facebook and AppsFlyer's attribution models, which may lead to discrepancies with Facebook cost data:
+There are differences between Facebook and AppsFlyer attribution models.
+These differences may lead to discrepancies with Facebook cost data:

-- Facebook's cross-device attribution - this might sometimes cause issues where a campaign for one platform (iOS/Android) shows an install with its cost for another platform.
+- Facebook cross-device attribution: this might sometimes cause issues where a campaign for one platform (iOS/Android) shows an install with its cost for another platform.

-Facebook's non-mobile campaigns - on these campaigns, like Facebook's link click campaigns, desktop users may eventually install mobile apps.
+- Facebook non-mobile campaigns: in these campaigns, like Facebook's link click campaigns, desktop users may eventually install mobile apps.
 For these cross-device campaigns, AppsFlyer does not show cost.
 However, if the link click was performed by the same device that installed the app, cost data is received.

 For example, a Facebook user clicks on an ad leading to the advertiser's landing page on a desktop computer.
 A week later the same Facebook user installs the advertiser's iOS app on an iPhone device.
 While the install is attributed and displayed on AppsFlyer's dashboard, the cost of this cross-platform install is not.

 - Campaigns with 0 results in the last 7 days - AppsFlyer syncs the cost only for campaigns that had installs/conversions in the past 7 days.
 If Facebook cost was just set, campaigns which were inactive for more than 7 days beforehand will not show cost.

 Although the total cost is identical, the eCPI AppsFlyer calculates is different from the cost calculated by Facebook. why?

 The Cost Per Install is calculated by dividing the total cost with the number of installs.
 Since AppsFlyer counts installs differently from Facebook the eCPI will usually differ between the two.